marijnh/Eloquent-JavaScript/10_modules.md

 {{index compilation, "type checking"}}

-In fact, many JavaScript projects aren't even, technically, written in JavaScript.
+In fact, many JavaScript packages aren't even, technically, written in JavaScript.
 There are extensions, such as the type checking ((dialect)) mentioned in [Chapter ?](error#typing), that are widely used.
 People also often start using planned extensions to the language long before they have been added to the platforms that actually run JavaScript.

-To make this possible, they _compile_ their code, translating it from their chosen JavaScript dialect to plain old JavaScript—or even to a past version of JavaScript—so that old ((browsers)) can run it.
+To make this possible, they _compile_ their code, translating it from their chosen JavaScript dialect to plain old JavaScript—or even to a past version of JavaScript—so that ((browsers)) can run it.

 {{index latency, performance, [file, access], [network, speed]}}